artemii-yanushevskyi/ReasonGrace.com/README.md

 ## To do

 You can’t use a JSONField from django.contrib.postgres with an Sqlite3 database.
 You need to either set up a PostgreSQL database and update your DATABASES setting, or use a different field in your model.

  #### Reset Migrations While Keeping DBs
-> ```
+> ```bash
 python manage.py migrate --fake tracker zero find . -path "*/migrations/*.py" -not -name "__init__.py" -delete find . -path "*/migrations/*.pyc" -delete
 python manage.py makemigrations
 python manage.py showmigrations
 python manage.py migrate```

+## Development process
+Atom code editor with sftp support is the best option I know for remote editing.